Vav-consecutive: Consecutive verb syntax

-The king will keep the word of the and he will judge the people in righteousness.
+The king will keep the word of the he will judge the people in righteousness.

 When the vav prefix appears as part of a vav-consecutive form, it appears as /wǝ-/ (or /u-/) before the suffix conjugation, but /wa-/ + gemination before the prefix conjugation.

 Furthermore, the form of the prefix conjugation in the vav-consecutive form is sometimes different from that of the plain form, with stress retraction and concomitant weakening of the final vowel, e.g. in the hip̄ʿīl and nip̄ʿāl lexical conjugations.